miliarch/mcss-systemd/README.md

 # Important paths

+This is, of course, where I started documentation of this project.
+The parent directory `/opt/minecraft` is used throughout this document, but is not a requirement.
+Feel free to change it to suit your needs.
 ```
 - /etc/systemd/system/minecraft@.service    # systemd service file
 - /opt/minecraft                            # minecraft user home dir, houses server instances and server jar files